That IS the question, indeed. As a healer, should you heal your beloved?

 What I’ve learned is that there is great care and conscientiousness to be taken with stepping into a role as healer for someone if you also have possible romantic intentions with them.
 I’ve found it to be a much cleaner space, energetically speaking, if you’re either someone’s professional reader/healer, OR you’re their lover, but not both.

 If I’m working as a healer and someone comes in the door and I sense any romantic energy, or even the potential for it, I send them packing and politely refer them to another healer.
-Romantic energy can tank a healing, and thus it’s really important to be conscientious of keeping romance and healing spaces very separate, with everyone’s best interest in mind.
+Romantic energy can tank a healing, and thus it’s really important to be conscious–and conscientious–of keeping romance and healing spaces very separate, with everyone’s best interest in mind.

 In my own life nowadays, I keep my personal relationships in an entirely different space/category than my psychic/healing work, so as to preserve the utmost integrity and energetic cleanliness in personal and professional boundaries.